rdz-oss/BattyBirdNET-Pi/README.md

 </p>

 ### Install

+An 'easy' install method is described here ( no Linux know-how required): [Installation.md](https://github.com/rdz-oss/BattyBirdNET/blob/main/Installation.md).
+You will need to download an image with pre-installed BattyBirdNET-Pi: [Latest image](https://cloud.h2887844.stratoserver.net/s/BBjYnSZZPdaacYw/download/BattyBirdNET-bookworm-arm64-lite-latest.img.xz)

+If you like you can alternatively use the 'regular' method:

 * Install Raspbian OS 64 bit lite on the sd card (currently Bookworm based).
 Set a system user, name and configure your WIFI.
 If you have not done this before, you can follow the instructions for installing BirdNET-Pi to the point of flashing the sd card with the operating system ([see here](./README-BirdNET-Pi.md)).
 * After that you will log in to the RasPi with your username and password via ssh (it should be in your wireless LAN after booting)